How to make interactive professional development activities for teachers

 My personal experience using Nearpod for teacher PD

 I love using Nearpod in my teacher PD training because it is a way to keep teachers focused on the content with fun professional development activities for teachers.
-During the pandemic, I was a guest speaker on differentiation in the classroom for a virtual professional development teacher prep class.
+During the pandemic, I was a guest speaker on differentiated instruction in the classroom for a virtual professional development teacher prep class.
 I needed a way to ensure students were engaged even online.
 I decided to use Nearpod from afar, and it was a hit!

 The Matching Pairs activity was used to help students know the different types of student plans they may encounter (IEPs, 504s, ALPs, etc.).
 I used the Collaborate Board to have them share ideas about how to use accommodations in the classroom.
 The Quiz feature is excellent for checking for understanding and seeing if I need to go back and explain a topic that may have been confusing.
 I also used Open-Ended Questions to have students reflect throughout the presentation and give me feedback at the end.
-Even when we returned in person, I used Nearpod as a way to turn the ‘lecture-esque’ portions of training into a collaborative one.
+Even when we returned in person, I used Nearpod as a way to turn the ‘lecture-esque’ portions of training into a collaborative one that supports all learning styles.
 It is an invaluable tool I will continue using for training and professional development!

 @thefantasticallyfourth @Nearpod streamlines everything on one platform!
 Check out #Nearpod for your lessons! #ad ♬ original sound – Shane Saeed

 Education is constantly shifting and changing with new research and technology.
 Due to this, PD for teachers will never go out of style.
 However, we need to hold ourselves as presenters and trainers to the same high standard as we have our teachers: to be engaging.
 Nearpod is a fantastic tool that can be used to increase staff engagement and buy-in.
-Who knows, your modeling of Nearpod during professional development might encourage a teacher not only to take what they learned from your training and apply it in the classroom but also to integrate Nearpod!
+Who knows, your modeling of Nearpod during these professional development opportunities might encourage a teacher not only to take what they learned from your training and apply it in the classroom but also to integrate Nearpod!

 New to Nearpod?
 Teachers can sign up for free below to access and create interactive lessons.
 Administrators can schedule a call with an expert to unlock the full power of Nearpod for schools and districts.